ixicale/RepoLoader/README.md

 ### Requirements:

-- 🛑 REQUIRED: Set your `GITHUB_TOKEN` environment variable to authenticate with GitHub.
+- 🛑 REQUIRED: Set your `GITHUB_TOKEN`and set it on gitconfig (`git config --global github.token`).
 More info on [creating a GitHub Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
+- 🛑 REQUIRED: ssh configured on github!
+This script use `git clone <ssh_url_repo>`, so its required to have ssh configured on github.
 - ⚙ OPTIONAL: Set `PATH_TO_SAVE_REPOS` environment variable if you wish to customize the directory where repositories will be saved.
 The default directory is `.repos`.

 ## Usage